FinnStitcher/github-cd/18-NoSQL/01-Activities/Git-Guide/README.md

 ## Add Access Token to `.npmrc`

-Now that we have our personal access token, lets add it to our user-specific `npm` configuration file.
+Now that we have our personal access token, let’s add it to our user-specific `npm` configuration file.

-1. In your terminal window, run the following command to edit or create `.npmrc` at the user directory.
+1. In your terminal window, run the following command to edit or create `.npmrc` at the `user` directory.
 Be sure to replace TOKEN with your personal access token that we copied earlier.

     ```sh
     echo "//npm.pkg.github.com/:_authToken=TOKEN" > ~/.npmrc
     ```

-2. To ensure it was created properly run the following command.
+2. To ensure it was created properly, run the following command.
 The content of the `.npmrc` file should be output to the terminal.

     ```sh
     cat ~/.npmrc